GOATS2K/blog/content/posts/updating-closed-source-tools/index.md

 ### How does it work?

 Constellation works by querying GitHub for releases on all your repositories.
 This sounds scary at first, but Constellation is made with security in mind.
-You generate access tokens with a claim that has contains that restricts access exclusively to your tool's repository.
+You generate access tokens with a claim that restricts access exclusively to your tool's repository.
 This means that even if your tool's Constellation token is compromised, it does not have access to your GitHub account.

 My tool's binaries all follow this naming convention: